IFB-ElixirFr/katacoda-scenarios/ifb-unix/session03/step-TailCommand.md

 ### *tail*

-If you just want to check the end of a file, you may use the command `tail`:
+If you just want to check the end of a file, you may use the `tail` command:

 ```bash
 tail belebele.bed